 37. The Committee of Experts considered item 11 of its agenda at its 2nd meeting, held on 3 August 2016.
-It had before it the report of the task team on the 2030 Sustainable Development Goal indicators on the activities related to sustainable development and the 2030 Agenda for Sustainable Development and other information.\ The Chair of the task team made an introductory statement.
+It had before it the report of the Report of the Task Team on the 2030 Sustainable Development Goal Indicators on the activities related to sustainable development and the 2030 Agenda for Sustainable Development and other information.
+The Chair of the Task Team made an introductory statement.

-38. At the same meeting, statements were made by the representatives of Italy, Chile, Sweden, Australia, Mexico, the United States, Germany, Belgium, the United Kingdom and Canada, and by the observers for the European Commission (Eurostat) and Carleton University.
+38. At the same meeting, statements were made by the representatives of Italy, Chile, Sweden, Australia, Mexico, the United States, Germany, Belgium, the United Kingdom, Canada, and by the observers for the European Commission (Eurostat) and Carleton University.

-39. At its 5th meeting, held on 5 August 2016, the Committee of Experts adopted the draft decision, as orally revised (see chap.
+40. At its 5th meeting, held on 5 August 2016, the Committee of Experts adopted the draft decision, as orally revised (see chap.
 I, sect.
 B, decision 6/109).